-LONDON – Because of his scandalous displays of civil disobedience during this city’s destructive riots, Reverend Jesse Jackson was arrested and charged with looting yesterday by London police.
+LONDON – Because of his scandalous displays of civil disobedience during this city’s destructive riots in August of 2011, Reverend Jesse Jackson was arrested and charged with looting by London police.
 He was taken to central booking and charged with theft, destruction of public property, aggravated assault and impersonating a clergyman.
-Prime Minister Cameron issued a statement condemning Reverend Jackson’s actions and former Prime Minister Tony Blair told reporters he’d suspected Jackson of stealing before.
+Prime Minister David Cameron issued a statement condemning Reverend Jackson’s actions and former Prime Minister Tony Blair told reporters he’d suspected Jackson of stealing before.

 “When Reverend Jackson visits, one is apt to keep an eye on the silverware,” Blair told reporters.
 “We allowed him to attend several social functions when I was in office and his presence always coincided with the puzzling disappearance of light bulbs and lavatory soap.
 At the last reception he attended we assigned a security detail to keep an eye on him but he outsmarted them by slipping out a lavatory window with a shower curtain and several hand towels.”

-Lawyers for Reverend Jackson argue that he is being persecuted by a conservative legal system that frowns upon dissent and muffles the cries of the disenfranchised.
-Although multiple security cameras recorded Reverend Jackson breaking store windows, looting merchandise and assaulting an elderly woman, his lawyers claim that he was sound asleep in his hotel room the night of the alleged crimes.
+Lawyers for Reverend Jackson argued that he was persecuted by a conservative legal system that frowns upon dissent and muffles the cries of the disenfranchised.
+Although multiple security cameras recorded Reverend Jackson breaking store windows, looting merchandise and assaulting an elderly woman, his lawyers claimed he was sound asleep in his hotel room the night of the alleged crimes.
 When a reporter pointed out that the new sneakers Reverend Jackson was wearing at the time of his arrest were the same brand a security video shows him looting from a boutique, the lawyers said that Jackson had purchased his sneakers from a blind street vendor in Calcutta where he’d recently traveled to donate a swing-set to a grade school for lepers.

-The courtroom was packed with spectators when Jesse Jackson appeared before the magistrate looking disheveled and irritated.
-When asked to respond to the charges against him Jackson sneered and spat on the floor which sparked rambunctious cheers and whistles from the gallery.
-The judge angrily pounded his gavel to silence the disorderly crowd.
-When he sternly cautioned the accused against spitting in the court room, Reverend Jackson grabbed his crotch and sneered, “I got your warning right here, Sir!”
+The courtroom was packed with spectators when a disheveled and irritated Jesse Jackson appeared before the magistrate.
+When asked to respond to the charges against him, Jackson sneered and spat on the floor.
+That sparked rambunctious cheers and whistles from the gallery, forcing the judge to angrily pound his gavel and demand silence.
+When the magistrate sternly cautioned the accused against spitting in the court room, Reverend Jackson grabbed his crotch and sneered, “I got your warning right here, Sir!”

 Freelance reporter Dayle “Scoop” Curtis was covering the hearing for the Huffington Post.